GeekInTheNorth/GeekInTheNorth.github.io/Ai.md

 ---
 layout: articlelist
 title: "AI"
-description: "Article relating to developing with AI, including Claude, ChatGPT and Optimizely Opal"
+description: "Articles relating to developing with or for AI, including Claude, ChatGPT and Optimizely Opal"
 permalink: "/article/list/ai"
 category: "AI"
 ---